Dina-Hosny/Make-a-Wish/README.md

 # I-Wish
-A simple Wishlist java project application
+A simple Wishlist java project application where the user adds friends, creates his wish list, checks his friends’ wish lists, and makes his friends happy by contributing to buying them items from their wish lists.

 ## Project Description::